zbynekdrlik/obs-yt-player/phases/Phase-02-Dependency-Setup.md

 ## Testing Before Commit
 1. Load the script in OBS
+2. **Verify correct version appears in logs** (should show incremented version)
-2. Verify tools download to `<cache_dir>/tools/`
+3. Verify tools download to `<cache_dir>/tools/`
-3. Check that yt-dlp, FFmpeg, and fpcalc executables are present
+4. Check that yt-dlp, FFmpeg, and fpcalc executables are present
-4. Verify console shows appropriate log messages (5 progress entries max per download)
+5. Verify console shows appropriate log messages (5 progress entries max per download)
-5. Test that all tools work by running them manually:
+6. Test that all tools work by running them manually:
    - `yt-dlp --version`
    - `ffmpeg -version`
    - `fpcalc -version`
-6. Ensure OBS remains responsive during download
+7. Ensure OBS remains responsive during download
-7. Verify no log spam (should see only milestone percentages)
+8. Verify no log spam (should see only milestone percentages)
-8. Test on fresh system with no existing tools
+9. Test on fresh system with no existing tools
-9. **Verify version was incremented**
+10. If bugs found, increment version again (PATCH) and retest

 ## Commit
 After successful testing, commit with message: